khoanduy/dotfiles/README.md

 NOTED: These are my personal configuration files, which could be changed as I develop my environment across multiple systems.

 ## Installation
-Make sure `emacs`, `neovim` and `tmux` are installed.
+Make sure `neovim` and `tmux` are installed.
 Clone repository and copy all files to your home folder
 ```shell script
 $ git clone https://github.com/khoarx/dotfiles.git
 $ cp -R ~/dotfiles/* ~